Top 5 Players Wasting Their Best Years

 Honorable Mentions

 These players are incredibly important pieces to their respective clubs.
 But how much time can they sacrifice on teams with uncertain futures?
 Are they wasting years or building something special?
-Finally, rather than include my own honorable mentions, let me know what players I missed and with which included players you disagree with.
+Finally, rather than include my own honorable mentions, let me know if I missed any players and if you disagree with anyone on the list.